Our Airborne Demo Makes Space Solar Energy a Reality

 What the airborne demonstration actually was

-Our team installed Overview’s laser and optical systems on a Cessna Caravan and flew at an altitude of over 5,000 m (16,500 ft).
-On the ground, we installed a receiver of standard solar panels, the same kind used in utility-scale projects or homes.
+Overview’s airborne testing is a multi-flight campaign to validate and optimize our system outside the lab.
+In our milestone flight, we installed Overview’s laser and optical systems on a Cessna Caravan and flew at an altitude of over 5,000 m (16,500 ft).
+On the ground, we installed a receiver of standard solar panels, the same kind used in utility-scale projects or on homes.

 As the aircraft flew overhead, the system identified the receiver, locked onto it, and delivered power through an eye-safe beam.
 The panels converted that light into electricity in the same way they convert sunlight.